 Cats are predators by nature, and they are usually at their busiest at night-time when we are all sleeping.
 They can destroy local flora and kill small birds, animals, and other pets.
 As a pet owner you are responsible for ensuring your cat does not create a nuisance and the simplest way to manage this is by keeping them indoors or confined to your property with a cat enclosure.

 If you know where the cat owner resides, the most effective method is to speak to the owner of the cat and advise them of the issue and request that they put something in place to stop the cat from wandering.
+The City has Dear Neighbour cards you can pop in the letterbox on the first occasion if you are unable to speak with the owner.
+These can be collected from the Administration Building or downloaded below.
 There are also scent repellent products available, plus natural remedies you can make at home, that will assist.
 Cats have a highly developed sense of smell so these can be very effective ways of keeping them off your property.

 Cat nuisance logs are essential to help us determine patterns and types of nuisances.
 This will also help us to identify the cat and possible determine whether it is domestic or feral.
 Call 9792 7106 to register a nuisance complaint and consult our staff on options.